karakaplanm/mmo/week3.md

-# Lecture Notes: Structure of Proteins and Visualization of a Protein.
+# Week3: Structure of Proteins and Visualization of a Protein.
 Classification and Basic Calculations

 ---